 Savikalpa samadhi, the highest of spiritual states of consciousness (each a samadhi), second only to nirvikalpa samadhi (infinite bliss).
 Descriptions online abound – “In this state the conception of time and space is altogether different.
 For an hour or two hours you are completely in another world.”
 (1) or “The body is in a trancelike state, but the consciousness is fully perceptive of its blissful experience within” (2).

 Stepping outside of your own world (literally or figuratively) can lead to this sense of gratitude and oneness, an emotional surge of compassion for just about everything.
 I can only speak to me, but that is how I feel on those days where the whirring stops.
 I can focus only on the broader picture, instead of the broader picture and all its infinite components.
-And the longer I’ve travelled, the more frequently the feeling crops up.
+And the longer I travelled, the more frequently the feeling cropped up.

 I’ve thought long and hard about why – is it a disconnect from what my colleagues and friends would deem ‘normal’ lives?
 Is it because I have had the ability to pick and choose where I want to go, removing stressors that I’d otherwise have to handle on a daily basis?
 Perhaps some measure of both, but in large part neither: once I saw the world as interconnected and people as more alike than I realized, it was impossible to ‘unsee’ it.

 I may never experience the actual Overview Effect, nor an incredible suspension of disbelief or an otherworldly ability to feel fully mindful.
-But the small but powerful glimpses of something like it, wrapped in a blanket of gratitude, have been some of the most beautiful moments during my last years of travel.
+But the small, powerful snippets of something like it, wrapped in a blanket of gratitude, have been some of the most beautiful moments of my life, whether I am traveling or not.